mouseless/learn-nuxt/README.md

 ## Images

-To serve static images simply put any `.ico` or `.png` file under `.theme/images` folder.
+To serve static images simply put any `.ico` or `.png` file under `.theme/public` folder.
 It will be served at the root path e.g.
-`.theme/images/logo.png` will be at `/logo.png`.
+`.theme/public/logo.png` will be at `/logo.png`.

-Nuxt provides `public` folder for this, but we added that folder to `.gitignore` because during preprocessing diagrams are copied to that folder as well.

 Demo is at [/demo/images](/demo/images).